moabel/myworkflow/README.md

-# myworkflow
+# My Workflow
-I'm posting this here so that I can stop the Copy and Paste code in my workflow.
+I'm posting this here so I can stop Copy and Paste'ing code in my workflow.